 Within a mile of our trek we reached snowpack, which wasn’t described in the trail reviews for another 2.5 miles.
 As our boots sank deep into the warming snow, it became apparent that this mountain face had just received a fresh dumping.
-Instantly I wished I had my skis which were tucked away in our thule back on the islands.
+Instantly I wished I had my skis.

 We didn’t make it as high as we had hoped.
 Instead, we laughed, humbled by the unpredictability of weather in the mountains.
 We pitched our tent in a lower alpine meadow, enjoying the beautiful mix of melting snow and fresh flower buds pushing through to feel the sun’s gaze.
 It seemed that while getting to the summit was the goal, it didn’t have any negative effect on our ability to adventure, instead, we were just rerouted to a different wild space that we almost hiked right through without much awareness or appreciation.
 As adventurers, it’s so easy to get blinders for the summit, forgetting that the journey is often the true adventure.